SleepyFool-gh/Sleepy_macros/SELECT macro/readme.md

 :: Example_3
 <!-- links with alternate content:
-        -> selecting the 1st link (Save Anya) will replace it with its contents then, the 2nd link will replace with its ALTERNATE content and, the 3rd link will then be removed as it has no alternate content -> selecting the 2nd link (Save Yor) will replace it with its DEFAULT contents, the alternate content WILL NOT BE USED then, the 1st and 3rd link will be removed -->
+        -> selecting the 1st link (Save Anya) will replace it with its contents then, the 2nd link will be replaced with its ALTERNATE content and, the 3rd link will be removed (no alternate content) -> selecting the 2nd link (Save Yor) will replace it with its normal replace contents, the alternate replacement WILL NOT BE USED then, the 1st and 3rd link will be removed -->

 <!-- maidens in distress! -->